 Where did this idea come from?
 This breaking-from-tradition concept can be traced back to the early 1300s, when it was defined as the act of a wife leaving her husband to run off with her lover.
 Then, later in the 1800s, it evolved into meaning lovers who run away to get married.
-Clearly, our modern understanding of eloping is most likely influenced by classic love stories of couples giving the middle finger to society in favor of romance.
+Clearly, our modern understanding of eloping is most likely influenced by classic love stories of couples giving the middle finger to society in favour of romance.

 Today, however, eloping entails anything from small weddings of around 10 guests to tiny weddings of two very important guests to spontaneous weddings that happen on the fly.
 (Hello, Vegas.)
 It’s become so popular that, in the past few years, many services and wedding planning companies have opened businesses focusing on eloping alone.